quantumsnowball/telescope-tabman.nvim/README.md

 ```

 ## Set you keymaps
-Tabman does not come with defaualt keymaps, your need to define your own.
+Tabman does not come with default keymaps, your need to define your own.
 Example of one-time setup up with the keymap of `<leader>t` is as follows:
 ```lua
 use {
     'quantumsnowball/telescope-tabman.nvim',